-I have done this finish dozens of time with dozens of variations.
+I have done this finish dozens of times with dozens of variations.
 Have fun with it, and if you mess up?
 Just Paint over it and start over!
 Remember, wood grain looks different all the time, your faux wood is just nature’s way of looking natural!
 You can use Dark & Decrepit Patina from DIY Paint to look like Stain as well!

 Do you remember last week I gave you this teaser?

-Pretty soon you will want to paint all kinds of things to look like wood.
+Pretty soon, you will want to paint all kinds of things to look like wood.

-Let’s get started, time to gather your materials:
+Let’s get started; time to gather your materials:

 To paint ANYTHING look like real wood…. let’s start with the products

-I use Modern Masters products for this technique, they are high quality and the products are concentrated so I end up using less.
+I use Modern Masters products for this technique, they are high quality, and the products are concentrated, so I end up using less.

-TIP: You can paint over an oil based primer with water based paints and glazes, but not vice versa.
+TIP: You can paint over an oil-based primer with water-based paints and glazes, but not vice versa.
 Make sense?